Next Steps for Admitted Graduate Students

-From MyGeneseo, you can access your email account, your academic records (Explore DegreeWorks), and your financial balances.
+From myGeneseo, you can also access your academic records (Explore DegreeWorks) and your financial balances.
 You can customize your page with links to your favorite websites and other customization options.

 - 6. Register for classes

-Once you have accepted the offer of admission for your program, you will be contacted by the respective program director (via letter, email or phone) with information regarding the next steps for registration.
+Once you have accepted our offer of admission, you will be contacted by the respective program director (via letter, email or phone) with information regarding the next steps for registration.

 In the meantime, please familiarize yourself with the college policies and requirements detailed in the Guide to Graduate Studies.
 To access the current edition, select it from the drop-down menu located in the upper right corner of the page.

-- 7. Review and accept your financial aid awards
+- 7. Review and accept your federal financial aid awards

 - 8. Ensure you meet the computing requirements